 It is a clean, simple operation.
 Yet most do-it-yourselfers are not interested in the cost and maintenance of a complete air compressor tool system.
 Not only that, storing the bulky tank and hose can be a problem.

-So what can you do if you want the ability to power-nail?
+So what can you do if you want the ability to power-nail without the associated problems?
 That's where smaller, slimmer nailers like the Ryobi come in.